 Often called the “jewel of West Africa,” Côte d’Ivoire is on the brink of reclaiming its past reputation for being the most exotic and sophisticated country in West Africa.
-With its largest city Abidjian offering an array of exciting things to do, ranging from side walk cafés to Marqui restaurants, Jazz clubs and festivals, national parks, museums and sea side resorts, this city is a favorite getaway for the west African jet setters.
+With its largest city Abidjan offering an array of exciting things to do, ranging from side walk cafés to Marqui restaurants, Jazz clubs and festivals, national parks, museums and sea side resorts, this city is a favorite getaway for the west African jet setters.
 The country’s capital, Yamoussoukro, home of the amazing Basilique de Notre Dame de la Paix, a modern version of St. Peter’s Basilica in Vatican City.

 Ghana and Cote d’Ivoire